yatsurej/Sign-Up/README.md

  All of which are working under a web hosting website called infinityfree.

- URL of this activity: http://apolonio.infinityfreeapp.com
+ URL of this activity: http://apolonio.infinityfreeapp.com (inactive now)